 - Reading material.
 Your first visit will last 1 ½ to 2 hours

-One our our RN/Case Managers will introduce herself, review your prior medical history, photograph and measure your wound and provide you with additional information regarding the remainder of your visit.
+One of our RN/Case Managers will introduce herself, review your prior medical history, photograph and measure your wound and provide you with additional information regarding the remainder of your visit.
 A physician specialty-trained in wound management will develop a plan of care with you to ensure maximum healing of your wound.

 “The care is wonderful.
 The nurses and other providers are caring, thoughtful, and excellent caregivers.”